FisSher/PunkAPIBehave/README.md

 Mini test using behave and punkapi (beer related for fun)

-To get started you should have pipenv https://pipenv.pypa.io/en/latest/ Once in the project folder you can go by pipenv shell and then write pipenv install, this will download the modules for you.
+To get started you should have pipenv https://pipenv.pypa.io/en/latest/ Once in the project folder you can write: pipenv shell and then write pipenv install, this will download the modules for you.

 >To run the tests cd into API folder and behave in console.